orbbec/OrbbecSDK_v2/examples/LiDAR_README.md

 ***utils_c***

 It contains functions to get the current system timestamp and wait for keystrokes from the user, as well as a macro to check for and handle errors.
-These capabilities can be used in scenarios such as time measurement, user interaction, and error handling.This is done with C.
+These capabilities can be used in scenarios such as time measurement, user interaction, and error handling.
+This is done with C.

 ### The Error Handling in the examples code

 When using the SDK, if an error occurs, the SDK reports the error by throwing an exception of type ob::Error.
 The ob::Error exception class typically contains detailed information about the error, which can help developers diagnose the problem.
-The example uses a 'try' block to wrap the entire main function.If an exception of type ob::Error is thrown, the program will catch it and print the error message to the console.
+The example uses a 'try' block to wrap the entire main function.
+If an exception of type ob::Error is thrown, the program will catch it and print the error message to the console.
 Here is the information that can be obtained from an ob::Error:

 **Function Name (getFunction()):**